iescandon/tailwind-css-101/README.md

         900: '#1a202c',
       },
     },
+    // Our theme will only have 2 fonts - won't be able to access any other fonts provided by Tailwind
     fontFamily: {
       sans: ['Inter', 'sans-serif'],
       serif: ['Merriweather', 'serif'],
     },
+    // The extend property is used to add/override theme values or add custom values
     extend: {
+      colors: {
+        darkGray: "#263238",
+        stickyNoteYellow: "#ffff88",
+      },
       fontSize: {
         '2xl': '1.5rem',
         '3xl': '1.875rem',